-These porcini ravioli are a double down on porcini mushrooms: There is porcini powder in the pasta, and the filling is a puree of fresh porcini mushrooms.
+These mushroom ravioli are a double down on porcini mushrooms: There is porcini powder in the pasta, and the filling is a puree of fresh porcini mushrooms.
 I make a lot of ravioli and other filled pasta, but this ranks as one of my favorites: It is the earth in a bite.

 The filling is rich, so make your porcini ravioli on the small side; if you want, you can make them into tortellini.

 - 4 ounces farro, spelt or whole wheat flour (about 1 cup)